Top 5 Best Foods for Mass

 Many forms of fish, including tuna, salmon and sardines are excellent forms of complete proteins.
 Again, fish is also a rich source of healthy omega-3 fatty acids that have a huge number of benefits for your brain and body.
 Fish also has the added element of convenience since it can purchased in a number of forms and prepared a huge number of ways.
 It should be noted, though, that quality fish can be a little on the pricey side.

-Derived from milk, whey protein has been considered one of the best supplements for mass by bodybuilders and athletes for decades both because of its convenience and nutritional merit.
+Derived from milk, whey protein powder has been considered one of the best supplements for mass by bodybuilders and athletes for decades both because of its convenience and nutritional merit.
 Not only is whey a complete protein but it is also quickly absorbed and put to use.
 Since whey is usually purchased as a powder, it can easily be mixed in with other beverages and used to make a shake for a quick meal or snack.
 Our best-selling Naked Whey protein is grass-fed with no added sugars, colors or artificial flavors making it easy to control what goes into your body.

 4. Lean Beef